Note: This post has been updated and was first published on October 4, 2017.

 “Dealing with ‘external tasks’ helps children to organize their ‘internal processes.’
 Even growth in logical thinking is aided by learning the ‘logic’ of ordinary household procedures such as putting toys away or cleaning one’s room.
 Furthermore, being required to do chores helps children learn to deal with frustration and ambiguity.
 Children who do chores regularly become better problem solvers.” [ii]

-“Blend the physical labour with the mental, and the powers of the mind will develop far better.” [iii]
+When you blend physical labour with the mental, the mind will develop far better.

 Related: 12 Reasons to give kids chores